 The reverse proxy server is now aware that the ServerName is the canonical name of the server and all requests, even to the server’s IP, is to be treated as if they were made to the canonical name.
 This behavior is managed by the UseCanonicalName option.

-The origin server is altered in a similar way, setting the actual hostname as an alias and the canonical name to the public facing hostname.
+The origin server is altered similarly, setting the actual hostname as an alias and the canonical name to the public-facing hostname.
 The UseCanonicalName option is used to ensure error pages and interpreters will always use the preferred hostname.